Skip to content

 Maximum Solution: Completely Independent Home Supply

-Those aiming for comprehensive autonomy can also supply their entire home network independently with electricity.
-However, this requires professional planning and installation.
-The Federal Office of Civil Protection and Disaster Assistance (BBK) recommends having a professional company conduct the consultation and installation, as only they are authorized to perform work on the home installation.
+Those seeking comprehensive autonomy can also supply their entire home network independently with electricity.
+However, this requires proper planning and installation.
+The Federal Office for Civil Protection and Disaster Assistance (BBK) recommends having a professional company conduct the consultation and installation, as only they are authorized to perform work on the home installation.
 Coordination with the responsible network operator is also necessary.

-Whether battery storage, an appropriately sized photovoltaic system, or a powerful generator is used depends on local conditions and individual requirements.
-In any case, it is important to plan early which consumers should be operated in an emergency so that the capacity of the system is sufficient.
+Whether battery storage, a suitably sized photovoltaic system, or a powerful generator is used depends on local conditions and individual requirements.
+In any case, it is important to plan early which consumers should be operated in an emergency to ensure the system’s capacity is sufficient.

 With material from dpa